 The T.H.
 Rogers Vanguard program is an advanced academics course of study in which the curriculum is expanded and enriched beyond the basic district proficiencies.
 The middle school schedule is as follows: All classes rotate on a traditional A/B block schedule.
-Class times range from 95 to 90 minutes (about 1 and a half hours).
+Class times range from 100 to 85 minutes.
 Homeroom meets every day and will always be used for intervention, TPSP, guidance/advocacy, class meetings, Student Council, Honor Society, or other activities deemed necessary by the administration or teachers.
 During the opening weeks of school, homeroom time will be used to work on the study and organizational skills.

 The following are the required courses for each grade level.
-A unit is a full-year course.
-A 1/2 unit is a one-semester course.